PDLT-University-of-York/test-split-site/docs/other-tools/mentimeter/communications-training-resources.md

 - [Getting started with Mentimeter (November 2021)](https://elearningyork.wpcomstaging.com/lunchtime-webinar-archive/#gswm)
 - [Using Mentimeter for interactive polling and questioning in learning and teaching (October 2021)](https://elearningyork.wpcomstaging.com/lunchtime-webinar-archive/#umfipaqilat)

-The ‘[Mentimeter academy](https://academy.mentimeter.com/)’ also offers a range of on-demand courses for those with a range of existing knowledge and experience, from complete beginner’s to advanced users.
+The ‘[Mentimeter academy](https://academy.mentimeter.com/)’ also offers a range of on-demand courses for those with a range of existing knowledge and experience, from complete beginners to advanced users.

 The latest offerings include: